gdayori/igniteui-angular-workshop/docs/02-Add-Component.md

 # Add Component

-In this section you create a new component to display customer records got from Northwind web service with Angular CLI commands.
+In this section, you create a new component to display customer records got from Northwind web service with Angular CLI commands.

-## 目的
-- Component の追加方法を学習します。
-- Angular CLIをベースとしたアプリケーションの実行方法・確認方法を学習します。

 ## Steaps
 1. Generate customers component